 - Three letters of recommendation are also to be sent directly by the referees.

-The complete application package and letters of recommendation must be sent by email to: directeur-ML@iro.umontreal.ca.
+Application and letters of recommendation must be sent by email to the chair of the department, Pierre Poulin, at the following address: directeur-ML@iro.umontreal.ca.

-For more information about the Department, please consult the Web site at: http://www.diro.umontreal.ca.
+For more information about the Department, please consult its Web site at http://www.diro.umontreal.ca.